About this course

 This course is approved by Australian Child Education and Care Quality Authority (ACECQA) and meets the requirements of First Aid (including CPR), Asthma and Anaphylaxis emergency training for educators and carers working in schools and child care centres.

-Childcare CPR training is extremely important.
-Childcare is a profession that involves a huge amount of responsibility and often involves the care of multiple children at one time.
-As active children are prone to accidents, every childcare professional should be fully prepared for this to happen.
+Child Education CPR training is extremely important.
+Child education is a profession that involves a huge amount of responsibility and often involves the care of multiple children at one time.
+As active children are prone to accidents, every child education professional should be fully prepared for this to happen.
 Children are the most vulnerable people in our society and as their caretaker, learning CPR is one of the best ways to ensure you are prepared if they ever fall ill or have a serious accident.

-With our childcare CPR course in Brisbane, you can learn the fundamentals of resuscitating a child in a way that doesn’t cause further harm.
+With our child education CPR course in Brisbane, you can learn the fundamentals of resuscitating a child in a way that doesn’t cause further harm.
 You can ensure children in your care have the very best chance of survival.

 A different kind of CPR

-While much of the basics remain the same, childcare CPR is very different to regular CPR in that it takes into consideration the smaller stature and greater fragility of the bones.
+While much of the basics remain the same, Child CPR is very different to regular CPR in that it takes into consideration the smaller stature.
 Furthermore, CPR training for young children focuses largely on cardiopulmonary resuscitation as a result of children being more vulnerable to choking.
-This is one of the most common reasons why CPR is required, but our childcare CPR training also offers advice and training for cases of drowning, suffocation, electrical shock, head trauma, and more.
+This is one of the most common reasons why CPR is required, but our child education CPR training also offers learning and training for cases of drowning, and other situation where CPR maybe required.

 The team at Fluid First Aid will walk you through the most common illnesses and injuries that children of different ages face, and the best practices to ensure that a child is kept safe while medical professionals travel to the scene.
 With our online video courses and hands-on workshops, you’ll learn the skills you need to save children’s’ lives.